multiplealiases/zfree/README.md

 psi some/full: 60.31, 56.61, 46.29 / 53.32, 50.56, 41.34
 ```

+Automatically adapts to the presences (or absences)
+of disk swap, zram swap, and PSI info.

 ## Dependencies

 A list of dependencies and why they're here: